indieisaconcept/grunt-context/README.md

 ```

-The above configuration would result in the following config when grunt-context which the context set to "development" is run.
+The above configuration would result in the following config when grunt-context is run with the context set to "development".

 ```javascript